rust-lang/rust/data.md

 "null pointer optimization".
 Given a pointer that is known to not be null (e.g. `&u32`), an enum can *store* a discriminant bit *inside* the pointer by using null as a special value.
-The net result is that `sizeof(Option<&T>) == sizeof<&T>`
+The net result is that `size_of::<Option<&T>>() == size_of::<&T>()`

 There are many types in Rust that are, or contain, "not null" pointers such as `Box<T>`, `Vec<T>`, `String`, `&T`, and `&mut T`.
 Similarly, one can imagine nested enums pooling their tags into a single descriminant, as they are by definition known to have a limited range of valid values.
 In principle enums can use fairly elaborate algorithms to cache bits throughout nested types with special constrained representations.
 As such it is *especially* desirable that we leave enum layout unspecified today.